2024 Château Ducru-Beaucaillou La Croix de Beaucaillou

 • Jeff Leve (The Wine Cellar Insider): 92 points

-These reviews underline the consistency and finesse that this second label from Ducru-Beaucaillou manages to combine with accessible drinkability.
+These reviews underline the consistency and finesse that this second label from Ducru-Beaucaillou combines with accessible drinkability.

 Would you like to order Château Ducru-Beaucaillou wines online?

-The wines of Château Ducru-Beaucaillou, including this 2024 La Croix, are stored in our conditioned Wine Warehouse.
-Are you coming to pick up the wine?
-Then you often receive an attractive discount.
-You will see the pick-up discount immediately when you choose 'Pick up' on the checkout page.
-We are located in Dordrecht, near the A16 with ample parking.
+Château Ducru-Beaucaillou wines, including this 2024 La Croix, are stored in our climate-controlled Wine Warehouse.
+Picking up your wine often entitles you to an attractive discount.
+You'll see the discount immediately when you select "Pick up" at checkout.
+We are located in Dordrecht, near the A16 motorway, with ample parking.
 Click here for our address .

-You can read the full reviews of international wine journalists such as Parker, Suckling and Vinous for free via the links next to the wine image on our site.
-This service is exclusively for customers of Grandcruwijnen.
+You can read the full reviews from international wine journalists like Parker, Suckling, and Vinous for free via the links next to the wine image on our website.
+This service is exclusively for Grand Cru customers.

-Need advice on finding the perfect wine to go with your dish?
+Need advice on finding the perfect wine to pair with your dish?
 Click here for our exclusive Sommelier .
-Freely available to our customers.
+Available free of charge to our customers.

 Wine and food pairings with La Croix de Beaucaillou 2024